weican1103/WeicanLiu.github.io/_pages/about.md

 2025.7.10 Our paper [Epformer: Unlocking Day-Ahead Electricity Price Forecasting Accuracy Using the Time-Frequency Domain Feature Learning Strategy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5274998) was under review in **Renewable Energy** (JCR Q1, IF = 9.1), where I am the **first student author and corresponding author**.

-2025.5.1 Our paper [Ensemble learning unlocking point load forecasting accuracy: A novel framework based on two-stage data preprocessing and improved multi-objective optimisation strategy](https://www.sciencedirect.com/science/article/pii/S0045790625002253) was accepted by **Computers and Electrical Engineering** (JCR Q1, IF = 4.0), where I am the corresponding author.
+2025.5.1 Our paper [Ensemble learning unlocking point load forecasting accuracy: A novel framework based on two-stage data preprocessing and improved multi-objective optimisation strategy](https://www.sciencedirect.com/science/article/pii/S0045790625002253) was accepted by **Computers and Electrical Engineering** (JCR Q1, IF = 4.0), where I am the **corresponding author**.

-2025.4.25 Our paper [PV-MLP: A lightweight patch-based multi-layer perceptron network with time-frequency domain fusion for accurate long-sequence photovoltaic power forecasting](https://www.sciencedirect.com/science/article/pii/S0957417425003082?via%3Dihub) was accepted by **Renewable Energy** (JCR Q1, IF = 9.1), where I am the first author.
+2025.4.25 Our paper [PV-MLP: A lightweight patch-based multi-layer perceptron network with time-frequency domain fusion for accurate long-sequence photovoltaic power forecasting](https://www.sciencedirect.com/science/article/pii/S0957417425003082?via%3Dihub) was accepted by **Renewable Energy** (JCR Q1, IF = 9.1), where I am the **first author**.

-2025.2.4 Our paper ["Enhancing accuracy in point-interval load forecasting: A new strategy based on data augmentation, customized deep learning, and weighted linear error correction"](https://www.sciencedirect.com/science/article/pii/S0957417425003082?via%3Dihub) was accepted by **Expert Systems with Applications** (JCR Q1, IF = 7.5), where I am the first author.
+2025.2.4 Our paper ["Enhancing accuracy in point-interval load forecasting: A new strategy based on data augmentation, customized deep learning, and weighted linear error correction"](https://www.sciencedirect.com/science/article/pii/S0957417425003082?via%3Dihub) was accepted by **Expert Systems with Applications** (JCR Q1, IF = 7.5), where I am the **first author**.

 2025.1.04  Our paper ["EDformer Family: End to End Multi-task Load Forecasting Frameworks for Day-ahead Economic Dispatch"](https://www.sciencedirect.com/science/article/pii/S0306261925000492?via%3Dihub) was accepted by **Applied Energy** (JCR Q1, IF=10.1).
-I am the second author of this paper, supervised by Prof. Chenye Wu.
+I am the **second author** of this paper, supervised by Prof. Chenye Wu.

 2024.9.13 Our paper [“CNNs-Transformer based day-ahead probabilistic load forecasting for weekends with limited data availability”](https://www.sciencedirect.com/science/article/pii/S0360544224004389) published on **Energy** (JCR Q1, IF=9) has been honored as an **ESI Highly Cited Paper (TOP 1%)**.
 Congratulations!

 2024.7.21 My conference paper ["Load Forecasting with Deep Learning: Critical Day Matters"](https://ieeexplore.ieee.org/abstract/document/10688616) was published in the 2024 IEEE Power & Energy Society General Meeting (PESGM).
-I am the first author of this paper, supervised by Prof. Chenye Wu.
+I am the **first author** of this paper, supervised by Prof. Chenye Wu.

-2024.5.15 My paper ["Unknown appliances detection for non-intrusive load monitoring based on vision transformer with an additional detection head"](https://www.cell.com/heliyon/fulltext/S2405-8440(24)06697-0) was published on **Heliyon** (JCR Q1, IF=4.0) I am the first student author and corresponding author of this paper, supervised by Prof.Yinghua Han.
+2024.5.15 My paper ["Unknown appliances detection for non-intrusive load monitoring based on vision transformer with an additional detection head"](https://www.cell.com/heliyon/fulltext/S2405-8440(24)06697-0) was published on **Heliyon** (JCR Q1, IF=4.0) I am the **first student author and corresponding author** of this paper, supervised by Prof.Yinghua Han.